 The following are general definitions of terms used in this policy.
 They are further defined in the subsequent sections of this policy.

-b.
-Adequate Cause: A basis upon which a faculty member- either with academic tenure or on a tenure-track, term, or temporary appointment- prior to the end of the specified term of the appointment may be dismissed or terminated.
-The specific grounds which constitute adequate cause are set forth in Section 4, Part g, herein.
+- Adequate Cause: A basis upon which a faculty member- either with academic tenure or on a tenure-track, term, or temporary appointment- prior to the end of the specified term of the appointment may be dismissed or terminated.
+The specific grounds, which constitute adequate cause, are set forth in Section 4, Part g, herein.

-d.
-Faculty Member: A full-time employee who holds academic rank as instructor, assistant professor, associate professor, or professor.
-Further definition can be found in Section 5:02:01:00 of TBR policy.
+- Faculty Member: A full-time employee who holds academic rank as instructor, assistant professor, associate professor, or professor.
+Further definition can be found in TBR Policy 5.02.01.00.

-e.
-Probationary Employment: Period of full-time professional service by a faculty member for whom an appointment letter denotes a tenure-track appointment in which he/she does not have tenure and in which he/she is evaluated by the College for the purpose of determining his/her satisfaction of the criteria for a recommendation for tenure.
-Probationary employment provides an opportunity for the individual to assess his/her own commitment to the College and for the College to determine whether the individual meets its perception of quality and projected need.
+- Probationary Employment: Period of full-time professional service by a faculty member for whom an appointment letter denotes a tenure-track appointment in which they do not have tenure and in which they are evaluated by the College for the purpose of determining their satisfaction of the criteria for a recommendation for tenure.
+Probationary employment provides an opportunity for the individual to assess their own commitment to the College and for the College to determine whether the individual meets its perception of quality and projected need.

-ii.
-The recommendation for tenure must be made by the president to the chancellor and by the chancellor to the Board of Regents.
-In the event that the tenure is awarded by TBR, the president shall furnish to the faculty member written confirmation of the award.
+- The recommendation for tenure must be made by the President to the Chancellor and by the Chancellor to the Board of Regents.
+In the event that the tenure is awarded by TBR, the President shall furnish to the faculty member written confirmation of the award.
 The locus of tenure is awarded as appropriate in the department or division of the faculty member depending upon the organizational structure of the College.

 No other person shall have any authority to make any representation concerning tenure to any faculty member.
 Failure to give timely notice of non-renewal of a contract shall not result in the acquisition of a tenure appointment, but shall result in the right of the faculty member to another year of service at the College, provided that no tenure appeals remain outstanding due to lack of cooperation and/or appropriate action on the part of the candidate in completing the appeal process.